testudoq-org/testudoq3/CONTRIBUTING.md

 Testudoq utilizes WebPack for packaging, Jasmine for tests (executed via Testem), and ESLint for linting.
 The primary scripts are defined in `package.json`.

+## Module Format Standards
+TestudoQ consistently uses CommonJS module format (require/module.exports) throughout the codebase.
+When creating new files or modifying existing ones:

+- Use `const module = require('../path/to/module')` for imports
+- Use `module.exports = ...` for exporting functionality
+- Avoid using ES6 module syntax (import/export)

+This ensures compatibility with the existing codebase and testing infrastructure.

 ## Setting up a Local Development Environment

 Ensure that the `js-obfuscator` is installed: